HomecareHomebase/azure-bake/ingredient/ingredient-apim-api/README.md

       condition: "[coreutils.primary_region()]"
       parameters:
         options:
-          apiWaitTime: 60 #override to waiting up to 60s for the API to be ready
+          apiWaitTime: 60 # override to waiting up to 60s for the API to be ready
+          forceWait: true # force wait 60s before updating the API in APIM
           apiRetries: 2 # retry adding the API this number of times
           apiRetryWaitTime: 5 # number of seconds between retries
         apis: